 Auto Safety Systems

-Staying safe behind the wheel is a major decision-maker for many car buyers out there.
-While your vehicle is safe when it is being transferred on an auto transporter with Number 1 Auto Transport, you also need it to be safe when you’re piloting the roads of your hometown or on long-distance vacation trips.
+Staying safe behind the wheel is a major decision-maker for many car buyers.
+While your vehicle is safe when being shipped on an auto transporter with Number 1 Auto Transport, you also need it to be safe when piloting your hometown roads or on long-distance vacation trips.

 There are a ton of safety features out there on the road today.
 Everything from the standbys to the most cutting-edge drive-by-wire, computer-assisted system, or the latest materials and communications for accident response.
-So, what are the safety systems you should be looking for in a new vehicle?
+So, what safety systems should you look for in a new vehicle?

-Even the most affordable cars today offer more safety features than luxury cars of the 80s and even more recent.
-Automatic emergency braking, rear-seat reminder systems, and backup cameras are standard on pretty much everything except the most stripped-down vehicles on the road.
-Airbags, safety belts, and other usual suspects are there as well – sometimes there’s little to improve on these basics.
-Safety belts, aside from the latching technology in some cases, are still nearly identical to safety belts of 50 years ago.
+Even the most affordable cars today offer more safety features than luxury cars of the 80s and even more recently.
+Automatic emergency braking, rear-seat reminder systems, and backup cameras are standard on everything except the most stripped-down vehicles on the road.
+Airbags, safety belts, and other usual suspects are also there – sometimes, there’s little to improve on these basics.
+Aside from the latching technology in some cases, safety belts are still nearly identical to the safety belts of 50 years ago.

 Advanced Safety Systems

 LDWS uses vehicle-mounted cameras to detect road markings on both sides of the vehicle and alerts the driver when the vehicle begins to drift without a turn signal.
 When it detects drifting, the system issues clear visuals (lights, mirror indicators) and sound warnings, sometimes along with steering wheel vibration, to alert the driver.
 This allows the driver to react immediately, avoiding drifting into adjacent lanes or off the road.